sakuriru/pi_sensor_to_prom/readme.md

 ## Usage
 Move `sensor.py` and `requirements.txt` to the client machine, install the only requirement (prometheus client) and begin the service by simply running `sensor.py`.
 The client should be exposing viewable data from prometheus at localhost:8000.

-Your router will have configured a local IP address for the client, place that IP address in the spot `prometheus.yml` file where it says `host.docker.internal`.
+Your router will have configured a local IP address for the client.
+On another machine, running docker desktop, place that IP address in `prometheus.yml` file in place of where it says `host.docker.internal`.
 This tells the prometheus server where it should be scraping data from.

-On another machine, running docker desktop, run the following command in this project's directory.
+Next, run the following command in this project's directory.
 ```sh
 docker build -t prom_server .
 ```
-This will create an image for the prometheus server with the
+This will create an image for the prometheus server with the cofinguration set correctly.

+From the Docker Desktop Images tab run the prom_server image, with the port 9090 set, to create a container.

+This container should be running and actively scraping data, view it at localhost:9090.65=-5========